 Here is quick breakdown of what happens on the day of a competition, from timetables to judging.

 A Typical Timetable

 Wake up at overnight B&B, or depart campus.
-The ladies will normally sort their hair and makeup around this time in the morning, or earlier!
+A good time to start sorting out hair and/or makeup would be around this time in the morning, or earlier!

 Arrive at competition venue.
 The Team Captains will allocate every couple a number

 Ballroom Presentations for Finalists

 Normally this is lunchtime, however often competitions can run behind schedule, so lunch gets skipped over.
 If you're out of the Ballroom events early, it is advised to get changed into your Latin outfits before this point in case this happens.

 Latin Dances Begin

 Team Presentation for Finalists